cosmos/ibc/spec/ics-002-client-semantics/README.md

 Light clients are not replaying the whole message transcript, so it is possible under cases of consensus misbehaviour that the light clients' behaviour differs from the full nodes'.
-In this case, an misbehaviour proof which proves the divergence between the `ValidityPredicate` and the full node can be generated and submitted to the chain so that the chain can safely deactivate the light client, invalidate past state roots, and await higher-level intervention.
+In this case, a misbehaviour proof which proves the divergence between the `ValidityPredicate` and the full node can be generated and submitted to the chain so that the chain can safely deactivate the light client, invalidate past state roots, and await higher-level intervention.